Your Feedback

 Feedback:

 Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
 We welcome all comments about public media’s content and services.
-However, CPB is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
-Your comments will have more weight if you contact PBS directly: http://www.pbs.org/about/contact/viewer-services/
+However, CPB and PBS are separate organizations and CPB is prohibited by law from producing, broadcasting, or interfering with editorial concerns related to programming.
+Please contact your local station with your concern.

 Feedback:

-Note from CPB: Thank you for contacting the Corporation for Public Broadcasting (CPB).
-Although CPB does not produce or distribute programming, we welcome all comments about public media’s content and services.
-Each local public broadcasting station makes its own programming choices, as CPB is prohibited from interfering with editorial decisions related to programming on local public television and radio stations.
-Your comments will have more weight if you contact your local station.
+Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
+We welcome all comments about public media’s content and services.
+However, CPB is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
+Your comments will have more weight if you contact your local station or PBS directly: http://www.pbs.org/about/contact/viewer-services/

 Feedback:

 Note from CPB: Thank you for contacting the Corporation for Public Broadcasting.
 We welcome all comments about public media’s content and services.
-However, CPB is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
-Your comments will have more weight if you contact PBS directly: http://www.pbs.org/about/contact/viewer-services/
+However, CPB and PBS are separate organizations and CPB is prohibited from interfering with editorial decisions related to programming on PBS or local public television and radio stations.
+Your comments will have more weight if you contact your local station or PBS directly: http://www.pbs.org/about/contact/viewer-services/

 Feedback:

 Note from CPB: Thank you for contacting the Corporation for Public Broadcasting (CPB).
 Although CPB does not produce or distribute programming, we welcome all comments about public media’s content and services.
-Each local public broadcasting station makes its own programming choices, as CPB is prohibited from interfering with editorial decisions related to programming on local public television and radio stations.
-Your comments will have more weight if you contact your local station.
+By law CPB is prohibited from producing or broadcasting programming.
+Please contact your local station with your suggestion.

 Feedback: